Skip to main content

 Join a series of informative webinars during August 2025 to learn about the exciting new offerings.

-Learn how these products work and their benefits.
-You will also hear from Solar Savers' panel of trusted suppliers, who will answer common questions about these products.
+In this presentation, you'll learn what is involved in a home energy assessment, how they work and the benefits of having one done.
+You will also hear from Solar Savers' panel of trusted suppliers, who will answer common questions about home energy assessments.

 Registration is essential.